DW0RKiN/M4_FORTH/README.md

         rst   0x10          ; 1:11
         jr  0x203C          ; 2:12

 The problem with PRINT is that M4 ignores the `"`.
 M4 does not understand that `"` it introduces a string.
+The M4 is set as an opening character "{," and as an ending character "}."

+So everything will only work if:

+- The string contains no comma.
+Because a comma completely breaks the definition of a macro, and then on the output you read something like:

+m4:stdin:1: ERROR: end of file in string

+- The text contains no reserved Forth word such as `SWAP`.
+Because it would change the word to instruction `ex DE,HL`

+- The text has no more closing braces than opening braces in any section.
+Such as `} {`.
+And there's not a single closing brace missing at the end. `{ }} `.
+Because it would break the definition of a macro again.

+- The same goes for brackets: `())`.

 So if there is a comma in the string, it would save only the part before the comma, because a comma separates another parameter.
 Therefore, if there is a comma in the string, the inside must be wrapped in `{` `}`.

     PRINT(  "1.
-Hello{,} World!
-Use {,} {{1,2,3}} {{4}}")
+Hello{,} World! {SWAP} {,} {{1,2,3}} {{4}}")
     PRINT(  "2.
-Hello{, World!
-Use , {1,2,3} {4}}")
+Hello{, World! {SWAP} , {1,2,3} {4}}")

+And the easiest method is:

     PRINT( {"3.
 Hello, World!
-Use , {1,2,3} {4}"})
+SWAP , {1,2,3} {4}"})

     STRING_SECTION:
     string103:
     db "3.
 Hello, World!
-Use , {1,2,3} {4}"
+SWAP , {1,2,3} {4}"
     size103 EQU $ - string103
     string102:
     db "2.
 Hello, World!
-Use , {1,2,3} {4}"
+SWAP , {1,2,3} {4}"
     size102 EQU $ - string102
     string101:
     db "1.
 Hello, World!
-Use , {1,2,3} {4}"
+SWAP , {1,2,3} {4}"
     size101 EQU $ - string101

-And every `{` in the string must have a matching `}`.
-Otherwise, the macro will end in error.
-This can only be solved by redefining {} for other characters always before calling PRINT and returning to the original values afterwards.
-Next, by rewriting the entire chain library section.
-Replacing {} everywhere would not have to be redefined, but would leave a problem of how to write special characters easily - for example, PRINT(⸨"Text, } next text"⸩).
+This is going to solve all the problems except one problem.
+An odd number of braces, or more opening braces at any given moment.
-And I would be stopped by a text editor from showing the closing/opening partner of a brace.
-Fortunately, the odd number of braces can be solved by writing { as 0x7b and } as 0x7D.
+Fortunately, the odd number of braces can be solved by writing `{` as `0x7b` and `}` as `0x7D`.
 PRINT({"Text, ",0x7d," next text"})

 If you're trying to insert duplicate text, the translator recognizes it and doesn't create a copy, but a link to the first use.
 And that includes the word STRING, so watch out if you edit a chain like that.
 Same sentences where one is terminated by a zero character and the other has no terminating zero character are understood as different strings.

 ### IF

 https://github.com/DW0RKiN/M4_FORTH/blob/master/M4/if.m4